On-device Training: A First Overview on Existing Systems: Overview of Existing Systems

-The two-stage paradigm is popular in current systems research, with POET, Mandheling, Melon, Sage, and TTE following this approach.
+The two-stage paradigm is popular in current systems research, with POET~\cite{patil2022poet}, Mandheling~\cite{Mandheling}, Melon~\cite{Melon}, Sage~\cite{Sage}, and TTE~\cite{lin2022device} following this paradigm.
 As mentioned earlier, two-stage systems have an additional preparation stage compared to one-stage systems.
 During the preparation stage, these systems pre-process models, generate the computing graph (DAG), and/or find an optimal or suboptimal execution plan for model training.
+Two-stage systems exhibit a variety of characteristics that can be categorized into three distinct types.
+Firstly, some systems primarily focus on addressing the memory constraints inherent in on-device training.
+Unlike one-stage systems, which may only fine-tune or partially train models, these systems tackle the challenge of training full-fledged NN models, such as BERT-small~\cite{devlin2018bert} and MobileNetV1~\cite{howard2017mobilenets}, where memory limitations pose the primary bottleneck.
+Secondly, certain systems leverage auxiliary hardware to facilitate on-device training.
+Recognizing that resource-constrained devices often lack powerful GPUs, these systems explore the feasibility and potential of utilizing available hardware components such as DSPs to accelerate on-device training tasks.
+Lastly, there are systems designed specifically to enable model training on high-constraint devices.
+These systems face unique challenges, including energy concerns and extremely limited memory, when training models on devices with more constrained resources.

 It is important to note that the execution plan schedules the training process by applying suitable techniques according to the characteristics of operations.
 However, this does not mean that the training will strictly follow one chosen schedule during runtime.
 The budgets of resources are dynamic during runtime, and hence, the optimal schedule is also dynamically changing.
 Therefore, the schedule should also be adapted correspondingly.
 For example, Melon generates several execution plans during the first stage and switches between them during runtime according to the dynamic runtime budgets.
 Melon's evaluation shows that this achieves better results than statically following one schedule.